Delayed Sexual Development

 - Lack of testicular enlargement by age 14

 - Lack of pubertal maturation by age 14

 - Sex organs that don’t completely develop within 5 years after they started to develop

 - Lack of breast development by age 13

-- No breast tissue or pubic hair by the age of 14
+- No breast tissue or pubic hair by age 14

-- Lack of menstruation for five years or more after initial breast development
+- Lack of menstruation for 5 years or more after initial breast development

 - Failure to menstruate by age 15-16

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
 An x-ray of the left wrist bones may be taken to assess bone age.
 This will help to assess if bone development is normal for your child’s current level of pubertal development.